 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The neighbors in the neighborhood in Dudley - Montrose are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 64.2% of U.S. neighborhoods.
-With 14.7% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 59.6% of U.S. neighborhoods.
+The neighbors in the neighborhood in Dudley - Montrose are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 57.3% of the neighborhoods in America.
+In addition, 1.1% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 78.3% of America's neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-In the neighborhood, 37.5% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 28.2% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (22.7%), and 11.9% in government jobs, whether they are in local, state, or federal positions.
+In the neighborhood, 44.7% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 27.1% of the residents employed.
+Other residents here are employed in government jobs, whether they are in local, state, or federal positions (18.2%), and 14.6% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

-In the neighborhood in Dudley - Montrose, GA, residents most commonly identify their ethnicity or ancestry as Irish (8.6%).
-There are also a number of people of English ancestry (6.8%), and residents who report German roots (1.9%), and some of the residents are also of Scots-Irish ancestry (1.7%), along with some Italian ancestry residents (1.4%), among others.
+In the neighborhood in Dudley - Montrose, GA, residents most commonly identify their ethnicity or ancestry as Irish (9.3%).
+There are also a number of people of English ancestry (6.9%), and residents who report Scots-Irish roots (2.2%), and some of the residents are also of Italian ancestry (1.9%), along with some Welsh ancestry residents (1.5%), among others.